 Zhaikmunai's initial Development Plan for the northeastern Tournaisian reservoir, which was approved on 17 November 2006, has now been incorporated into the new Development Plan for oil deposits as an integral part thereof.
-In addition to the ongoing commercial production of oil, Zhaikmunai's current production permit allows it to begin the commercial production of its gas reservoirs once the Gas Treatment Facility is in commercial operation.
-Zhaikmunai has also continued its exploration activities in those parts of the Licence area that are not covered by the production permit, pursuant to its exploration permit which was recently extended and now expires on 26 May 2011.
+In addition to the ongoing commercial production of oil, Zhaikmunai's current production permit allows the commercial production of its gas reservoirs.
+Zhaikmunai has also continued its exploration activities in those parts of the Licence area that are not covered by the production permit, pursuant to its exploration permit which expired on 26 May 2011.
 A further extension until 31 December 2012 has been requested.